mlg-/bug-squishing/README.md

 ```

-If we run `ruby code.rb`, we'll never see any output to our terminal.
+If we run `ruby greeting.rb`, we'll never see any output to our terminal.
 Yikes, why not?
-Well, because we've misspelled `hello_world` when calling it at the end of `code.rb`.
+Well, because we've misspelled `hello_world` when calling it at the end of `greeting.rb`.
 A test would give us more information about this, even if we made the same mistake:

 ```
 Rspec.describe Greeting do